Why One-Stop-Shop Consultancies Are Bound to Be Low-Performing

 However, boutique consultancies can take several approaches to overcome these challenges.
 Narrowing their focus, creating structured client journeys, implementing vertically integrated services, and leveraging cross-functional teams are strategies that can deliver better value to clients.

-I advocate these methods based on my experiences in the field, but I am sure there are other solutions that may also be effective depending on each consultancy's specific context.
+I advocate these methods based on my experiences in the field, but I am sure other solutions may also be effective depending on each consultancy's specific context.

 Share this article on